doiftrue/kama-spamblock/readme.txt

 * FIX: WordPress 5.5 support.

 = 1.7.5 =
-* FIX: bug with uniq code comparation
+* FIX: bug with unique code comparison.
-* minor code fixes
+* Minor code fixes.

 = 1.7.4 =
-* CHG: change sanitize-options-on-save function - sanitize_key() to sanitize_html_class() - it's not so hard but hard enough...
+* CHG: changed sanitize-options-on-save function - sanitize_key() to sanitize_html_class() - it's not so hard but hard enough...
 * CHG: 'sanitize_setting' function call.
-Seems it hasn't have back-compat for wordpress versions less then 4.7
+Seems it doesn't have back-compat for WordPress versions less than 4.7.

 = 1.7.3 =
-* FIX: options fix of 1.7.2
+* FIX: options fix of 1.7.2.

 = 1.7.2 =
-* CHG: move translation to translation.wordpress.org
+* CHG: moved translation to translation.wordpress.org.
 * ADD: new 'unique code' option.
 * IMP: some code improvements.